reactjs/react.dev/content/docs/hooks-intro.md

 **There are no plans to remove classes from React.** You can read more about the gradual adoption strategy for Hooks in the [bottom section](#gradual-adoption-strategy) of this page.

 **Hooks don't replace your knowledge of React concepts.** Instead, Hooks provide a more direct API to the React concepts you already know: props, state, context, refs, and lifecycle.
 As we will show later, Hooks also offer a new powerful way to combine them.

-**If you just want to start learning Hooks, feel free to [jump directly to the next page!](/docs/hooks-overview.html)** You can also keep reading this page to learn more about why we're adding Hooks, and how we're going to start using them without rewriting our applications.

 ## Motivation